 Fraud and embezzlement are considered white collar crimes and are being prosecuted at a higher rate than ever before.
 In general, white collar crimes are nonviolent crimes that are committed for financial gain or to avoid financial loss.
 White collar crimes can come with serious penalties including long prison sentences and large financial penalties.

-If you have been charged with fraud, embezzlement, or other white collar crimes, contact a Beaver County fraud/embezzlement charges attorney to schedule a consultation.
+If you have been charged with fraud, embezzlement, or other white collar crimes, contact a fraud/embezzlement charges lawyer to schedule a consultation.
 Our attorneys can help at any step in the legal process, but there are advantages to hiring an attorney to represent you sooner than later.
 If you have not yet been charged, but you believe you are under investigation, depending on the circumstances we may be able to negotiate with law enforcement agencies to avoid lengthy legal proceedings.

 In general, fraud occurs when someone achieves financial gains through deceptive practices.
 There are many different types of fraud including the following: